 - GitHub Pages vs. Netlify: Why I Switched

 - Tips for Switching From GitHub Pages to Netlify

 - Here’s to a New Era

 GitHub Pages vs. Netlify: Why I Switched

 Hosting Private Repos

 If you’re a free GitHub user, then GitHub Pages will only be able to build your public repos.
 You can get it to also build private repos, but you’ll have to purchase one of the Pro plans, the least expensive of which is GitHub Teams at $4/month.
 That’s $48/year.
-Netlify, on the other hand, can build both public and private repos.
-Slap on a custom .com domain from Google Domains for just $12/year, and you’re good to go.
+Netlify, on the other hand, can build both public and private repos for free.
+Slap on a custom .com domain from Google Domains for just $12/year, and you’re all set.

 This was honestly a deal-breaker for me as my site began to grow in complexity.
 GitHub Pages only supports a limited set of Jekyll plugins.
 If you want to use any plugin not listed there, you’ll need to instead push your build output directory (